nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `addmod <module code>`

 * The `module code` must contain 6-8 characters without any spacing.
-* If the `module code` does not exist, this command creates and adds the new module to the database.
+* The `module code` does not exist in the database.

 Example of usage: